-Each of these challenges will take you to the library to discover new books to read over the summer.
-The ideas work for any age and make a great family literacy project.
+Each of these challenges will take you to the library to discover new books to read over the summer with the children.
+The ideas work for any age and make a great family literacy project or summer school activity.

-You can even keep track of your progress and the neat books you discover on this FREE PRINTABLE!
+You can even keep track of your progress and the neat books you discover on the free printable below.

 Here we go!

 You can complete the challenges in any order!

 Find the Caldecott winner book for each year someone in your family was born and read them.
 You can see the Caldecott winners list here.

 So, my family will be reading:

 Visit the library and go to the picture book area.
 Most libraries organize their books in alphabetical order by author’s last name.
 Find the section of books that begins with the first letter of you last name.
 Select a book and then move to the section that begins with the second letter in your last name and choose another book.